NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 .. _`example2`:

-Example 2: UFS-replay for list of points
+Example 2: UFS-caseGen for list of points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 UFS regression test, ``control_c384``, for multiple points.